Given that dogs are such popular pets, you may imagine that the origin of the word “dog” would be easy to pin down.

 Their theory is that good bacteria from the dogs may be transferred to their new owners, along with other health-boosting benefits.

-In fact, compared to humans, dogs have relatively simple gut microbiota.
+In fact, compared to humans, the canine gut microbiome is relatively simple.

 Although they’re omnivores, they evolved as canines and unlike humans don’t rely on their gut bacteria to maintain their energy balance.

 Dogs can, however, have pretty complex oral microbiomes.